AlphaGenes/AlphaImpute2/docs/source/index.rst

 Conditions of use
 -----------------

 AlphaImpute2 is part of a suite of software that our group has developed.
-It is fully and freely available for academic use, provided that users cite it in publications.
-However, due to our contractual obligations with some of the funders of the research program that has developed this suite of software, all interested commercial organizations are requested to contact John Hickey (`John.Hickey@roslin.ed.ac.uk <John.Hickey@roslin.ed.ac.uk>`_) to discuss the terms of use.
+It is fully and freely available for all use under the MIT License.

 Suggested Citation:

-TO BE ADDED LATER
+Whalen, A, Hickey, JM.
+(2020). *AlphaImpute2: Fast and accurate pedigree and population based imputation for hundreds of thousands of individuals in livestock populations*.
+BioRxiv https://doi.org/10.1101/2020.09.16.299677

 Disclaimer
 ----------